Soldier Systems Daily – About Us

-We have been running some cool contests this year thanks to our sponsors.
+We have run some cool contests thanks to our sponsors.
 We regularly run giveaways both here and on Facebook so keep your eye out.

 Looking for some swag?
 If you don’t run into use at a trade show, our logo patches are available from Mil-Spec Monkey and our American Heritage T-shirt series is available from Tactical Distributors.
 This isn’t a money making operation for us and we just put something out once in awhile because our readers have asked for it.